Navassa: Property, Sovereignty, and the Law of the Territories

 Contemporary scholars are drawn to the sovereignty framework and the public-law tools that come along with it: arguments about rights and citizenship geared to show that the territories should be recognized as “part of” the United States.
-But it would be a mistake to abandon the language and tools of property and private law, which can also play a role in dismantling the colonial structure—so long as it is clear that the entitlement ultimately lies with the people of the territories.
-Conceptualizing sovereignty as property of the colonized can facilitate concrete solutions like negotiated economic settlements, litigation against colonial powers, and the possibility of auctions for sovereign control.
+But it would be a mistake to completely reject the language and tools of property and private law, which can also play a role in dismantling the colonial structure—so long as it is clear that the relevant entitlements lie with the people of the territories.
+Doing so can help conceptualize the harms of colonialism in different ways (not only conquest, but unjust enrichment), and can facilitate the creation of concrete solutions like negotiated economic settlements, litigation against colonial powers, and the possibility of auctions for sovereign control.

 Keywords: Navassa, Haiti, Insular Cases, Property, Sovereignty, Reparations

 JEL Classification: K11, K12, K33